cybertraining-dsc/su21-reu-364/project/index.md

 ## 6. Conclusion

-We set out to write a program to recognize a hand and the letter it was making using a convolutional neural network (CNN) the results of our research was the programs ability to identify each of the three letters with a average of 66% accuracy, out of the three letters 'a' and 'c' became the most difficult for the CNN to differientiate from each other this is seen in the confusion matrix in figure 3.
+We build a model to recognize an ASL given an image and predict the corresponding letter using a convolutional neural network.
+The model provides a means of 66% accuracy in classifying the ASL among the three classes 'a', 'b', and 'c'.
+From the given results, the letters 'a' and 'c' became the most difficult for the CNN to differentiate from each other, as shown in the confusion matrix in figure 3.
 We suggest that the low accuracy rate is based on similar appearing grayscale of the letters 'a' and 'c' and the lack of a larger dataset for the AI to learn from.
-We determine with a larger dataset to be used in both variation of the entire alphabet and increase number of examples of each letter to train the AI on, it would result in a higher level of accuracy and a better result from the confusion matrix.
-In future studies using a larger dataset this can be applied to more complex methods than just singluar letters but words from the ASL language to recreate a text to speech software based around ASL hand positioning.
+We determine that using a larger dataset of the entire alphabet and increasing the number of examples of each letter to train the AI could improve the results.
+Future studies using a larger dataset can be applied to more complex methods than just singular letters but words from the ASL language to recreate a text to speech software based around ASL hand positioning.

 ## 7. Acknowledgments